Gkm4430/Tenki/README.md

 # Weather App using React
-Web App which provides information about the Weather for the specified location.
+Web App which provides information about the Weather for any specified city.
 Created using React and OpenWeatherMap API